somleng/somleng-project/README.md

     -u 'your_account_sid:your_auth_token'
 ```

+You can also connect Somleng to existing applications such as [RapidPro](https://www.rapidpro.io/), or connect it your own application using any of [Twilio's Open Source libraries](https://www.twilio.com/docs/libraries).

 ## Project Resources

 The various open source tools that make up The Somleng Project are listed below.
 More detailed information about each technology can be found in the individual project repositories.

+The diagram below shows how each technology is connected together.
+Depending on your specific needs you may choose to use all or just some of the open source tools described below.

+Diagram: Coming Soon

 ### Twilreapi